 It also includes its own, dedicated, high-speed Wi-Fi network -- separate from the slower, building-wide network.

 The apartment itself is sunny with a new double-paned wall-to-wall picture window; four closets, including a walk-in closet; and built-in oak-clad bookcases.
 It's fully furnished in contemporary style and fully equipped with all kitchenware and linens.
-The 6th floor unit is 406 square feet and features a view of the Iwo Jima Memorial National Park.
+This 6th-floor unit is 406 square feet and features a view of the Iwo Jima Memorial National Park.

-From the apartment, you may walk across the picturesque Key Bridge in 10 minutes or so to D.C.'s trendy Georgetown neighborhood of ethnic restaurants, lively bars and busy nightlife.
+From the apartment, you may walk across the picturesque Key Bridge in 15 minutes or so to D.C.'s trendy Georgetown neighborhood of ethnic restaurants, lively clubs and busy nightlife.
 Everything is at your fingertips here -- it's ultra convenient for touring Washington D.C. and surrounding areas.
-Also in walking distance is Theodore Roosevelt Island, an 88.5-acre nature preserve in the Potomac crisscrossed by nature trails and boardwalk that transports you from the urban environment.
+Also in easy walking distance is Theodore Roosevelt Island, an 88.5-acre nature preserve in the Potomac crisscrossed by nature trails and boardwalk that transports you from the urban environment.

 On-site parking may be available by special arrangement.
-Spots typically rent for $120 to $125 per month.
+Garage spots typically rent for $125 per month.

 Early check-in also may be available.
 If so, we're happy to accommodate.

-Washer/dryers are on the building's first floor, operated with a credit or debit card.
-The machines are capable of sending a text message when a load is finished.
+Washer/dryers are on the building's first floor, operated with a credit or debit card (or quarters).
+The machines are new enough to be capable of sending a text message when a load is finished.

-This apartment overlooks the Iwo Jima Monument National Park -- home to the huge sculpture by Felix de Weldon based on the iconic photo Raising the Flag, taken during the Battle of Iwo Jima by Associated Press photographer Joe Rosenthal.
+This apartment overlooks the Iwo Jima Monument National Park -- home to the iconic Raising the Flag sculpture, from a picture snapped during the Battle of Iwo Jima by Associated Press photographer Joe Rosenthal.
 The property also lies close to jogging and biking trails along the Potomac, trendy shopping in nearby Clarendon and acclaimed restaurants.
-You may want to try the successor to Ray's Hell Burger, where President Obama treated then-Russian President Dmitry Medvedev to a fat, juicy sampling of what many still deem the area's best hamburgers.
+You may want to try the successor to Ray's Hell Burger, where then-President Obama treated then-Russian President Dmitry Medvedev to a fat, juicy sampling of what many still deem the area's best hamburgers.

 For touring, the apartment's location is unsurpassed: 5 minutes' walk to the Rosslyn Metro station, an intersection of three metro lines -- Orange, Blue and the (new) Silver line to Tyson's Corner.
 Only one stop away on the Orange line is DC's Foggy Bottom Metro stop, which serves George Washington University, the World Bank and the State Department.
-Separately, a $1 shuttle bus whisks you over the Key Bridge to Georgetown and then to DuPont Circle, the heart of DC's intellectual life (home to some of the nation's most prestigious think tanks and research institutions, including the Brookings Institution, the Carnegie Endowment for International Peace, the German Marshall Fund, The Eurasia Center, the Peterson Institute and the School of Advanced International Studies of The Johns Hopkins University).
+Separately, a $1 shuttle bus whisks you over the Key Bridge to Georgetown and then to Dupont Circle, the heart of DC's intellectual life (home to some of the nation's most prestigious think tanks and research institutions, including the Brookings Institution, the Center for Strategic & International Studies, the Carnegie Endowment for International Peace, the German Marshall Fund, The Eurasia Center, the Peterson Institute and the School of Advanced International Studies of The Johns Hopkins University).

-Restaurants, shops, post office, bank, CVS drug store and Arlington's art showcase Artisphere are all just around the corner from River Place, either on or next to Wilson Boulevard, Arlington's main road.
+Restaurants, shops, post office, bank, Target Express, a CVS drug store and a Safeway supermarket are all within a few blocks of River Place, either on or next to Wilson Boulevard, Arlington's main road.

 Notes: The Iwo Jima Marine Corps War Memorial adjacent to River Place is a major D.C. landmark, visited by more than 1 million annually.
-It's home to the Sunset Parade, a rivetting free performance Tuesday evenings during the summer months by the United States Marine Drum and Bugle Corps with the Marine Corps Silent Drill Platoon.
+It's home to the Sunset Parade, a rivetting, free performance Tuesday evenings during the summer months by the United States Marine Drum and Bugle Corps with the Marine Corps Silent Drill Platoon.
+You can hear the rehearsals and the show from the apartment, an extra bonus.
 Crowds also gather at the Memorial on the 4th of July to watch the national fireworks display.

-Questo host ha 24 recensioni per altri annunci.Vedi Altre Recensioni
+Questo host ha 36 recensioni per altri annunci.Vedi altre recensioni